OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 		return ret
 ```

-Run the following Python code and see what happens:
+Paste the code below into a file called `MAK02-servoControl.py`, make sure your circuit is set up, then run it and see what happens!

 ``` python
 from motors import Servo